#StolenMemory online exhibition

 At the same time, the camp leadership began constructing a gigantic complex.
 The prisoners were forced to build Auschwitz II-Birkenau – a camp for around 100,000 people that included gas chambers and crematoria.

 The German Nazi Auschwitz concentration camp

 From spring 1942 onwards, Auschwitz was not just a concentration camp but also operated as a death camp.
 By the end of 1944, more than a million people, most of them Jewish, had been murdered in the gas chambers.

 At the other end of the town, a large chemical plant, the Buna-Werke, was built by the company IG-Farben alongside another part of the camp complex: Auschwitz III-Monowitz.
 Tens of thousands died during the construction and as a result of forced labour, starvation, disease, appalling hygiene conditions, abuse or deliberate murder.

-Ultimately the SS controlled an area of 40 km², the so-called "Auschwitz concentration camp zone of interest", with the camps Auschwitz I and Auschwitz II-Birkenau as well as Auschwitz III-Monowitz and almost 50 satellite camps.
-In less than five years, at least 1.1 million of the 1.3 million people deported to Auschwitz were murdered.
-These were mostly Jews, who were deported to Auschwitz from all over Europe by the SS, but the number also includes Sinti and Roma, Poles, Soviet prisoners of war and people of other nationalities and minorities.
+Ultimately, the SS controlled an area of 40 km², the so-called "Auschwitz concentration camp zone of interest", with the camps Auschwitz I and Auschwitz II-Birkenau as well as Auschwitz III-Monowitz and almost 50 sub-camps.
+In less than five years, at least 1.1 million of the 1.3 million prisoners in Auschwitz were murdered.
+These were mostly Jews, who were deported to Auschwitz from all over Europe by the SS, but the number also includes Sinti and Roma, Poles, Soviet prisoners of war, and people of other nationalities and minorities.

 He was registered there as a political prisoner on June 20, 1940, and was assigned the number 866.
 The SS later sent him to the Neuengamme concentration camp, where he was given the prisoner number 18425.